Stat-Wizards/Forcasting-A-Time-Series-Stock-Market-Data/README.md

 In this study we focused in the application of different models, learning how to use them with the objective to forecast new price values.
 As we can see from our results, the models performed with similar future tendency predictions.
 All the models predicted a tendency of a higher price in 30 next days.
 We can conclude that the ARIMA and Neural Net models performed very well inside the prediction intervals and the accuracy metrics.
 The other models as they are new in this forecasting approach and the objective is to apply them in an intuitive form did not performed as well as ARIMA or Neural Net models.
 Maybe Prophet and KNN needs more tuning for getting more accurate results.
 Other very relevant point we have not mentioned is that Auto Regressive models, as they base on the past data to predict future values, tend to have an asymptotic prediction in long period future forecasts.
 Finally, we conclude that ARIMA and Neural Nets are the best predicting models in this scenario, while incorporating GARCH to our ARIMA approach we had very interesting results.
 The other models used did not performed as well as ARIMA and Neural Nets under our metrics but this could be because they may need more tuning phases and training, testing approaches or they are not as effective as the other models because of their main application use in classificatory terms more than forecasting.

 ###  **Reference**

+These were invaluable resources for this project.

 A. Trapletti and K. Hornik (2016). tseries: Time Series Analysis and Computational Finance.
 R package version 0.10-35.

 R. J. Hyndman(2016). forecast: Forecasting functions for time series and linear models .
-R package version 7.2, http://github.com/robjhyndman/forecast>.
+R package version 7.2, http://github.com/robjhyndman/forecast.

-Irizzary,R., 2018,Introduction to Data Science,github page,https://rafalab.github.io/dsbook/
+Irizzary,R., 2018,Introduction to Data Science,github page, https://rafalab.github.io/dsbook/

 Sean J Taylor and Benjamin Letham., 2017, Forecasting at scale, https://facebook.github.io/prophet/

 Alexios Ghalanos(2019).
 Rugarch: Univariate GARCH Models.
-R package version 1.4-1, http://github.com/robjhyndman/forecast>.
+R package version 1.4-1, http://github.com/robjhyndman/forecast.